loganfsmyth/gensync/README.md

 synchronous functions, and once with asynchronous functions.

-Take for example `fs.readFile` and `fs.readFileSync`, if you're writing an API that loads files and then performs and operation on the datas, it can be frustrating to maintain two parallel functions.
+Take for example `fs.readFile` and `fs.readFileSync`, if you're writing an API that loads a file and then performs a synchronous operation on the data, it can be frustrating to maintain two parallel functions.

 ## Example